m30ws/flask-backend-template/README.md

         $ run.bat [debug|prod]

 ### Linux
-* Source *app/.env* file and start server using gunicorn or similar server (not included yet)
+* Source *app/.env* file and start server using gunicorn or similar server (not included in this repo yet)